jaericho/jaericho.github.io/_posts/2019-12-13-Locking-Down-Folders-in-Windows.md

 [![Deny Delete ACL](/assets/2019/12/deny-delete-ACL.png)](/assets/2019/12/deny-delete-ACL.png)

 This ACL will only apply to the subfolders in the root folder.
 No drag’n drop, no renaming, no deleting.
-There is one caveat that users can create folders directly under root.
+There is one caveat that users can *create* folders directly under root.
 However, if they use Windows Explorer they will only be able to create folders called “New Folder”, and will not be able to rename them.

-The only issue is that I will never know if this is the fix other than never having to restore files in that folder……or maybe I’ll know in a week.
+The only issue is that I will never know if this is the fix other than never having to restore files in that folder...or maybe I’ll know in a week.

 > Do you know who uses TrackPoints and trackballs?
 Communists.
 >